List of DOS commands: CD and CHDIR

 Sets the working directory or with no arguments displays the current value.
 Both names, CD and CHDIR, refer to the same command and are abbreviations of the phrase "change directory".

 The command is available in MS-DOS versions 2 and later.

 CHCP

 Either displays or changes the active code page used to display character glyphs in a console window.
 Similar functionality can be achieved with MODE CON: CP SELECT=yyy.

 The command is available in MS-DOS versions 3.3 and later.

 CHKDSK

-Verifies a storage volume (for example, a hard disk, disk partition or floppy disk) for file system integrity.
-The command has the ability to fix errors on a volume and recover information from defective disk sectors of a volume.
+Verifies and possibly fixes data integrity of a storage volume.

 The command is available in MS-DOS versions 1 and later.

 CHOICE

 Prompts the user to select one item from a set of single-character choices.
-The command was introduced as an external command with MS-DOS 6.0; Novell DOS 7 and PC DOS 7.0.
+The command was introduced as an external command with MS-DOS 6.0, Novell DOS 7 and PC DOS 7.0.
 Earlier versions of DR-DOS supported this function with the built-in switch command (for numeric choices) or by beginning a command with a question mark.
 This command was formerly called ync (yes-no-cancel).